Jose Herrera Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to surrender the third-fewest home runs in baseball (111 total, one per game).
+- Giants pitchers combine to allow the fourth-fewest home runs in baseball (114 total, 1.1 per game).

-- In his last time out on Wednesday, the righty tossed six scoreless innings against the Oakland Athletics while surrendering three hits.
+- In his last outing on Saturday against the Boston Red Sox, the right-hander went 7 1/3 innings, allowing three earned runs while surrendering six hits.

-- The 35-year-old has put together a 2.97 ERA and 8.5 strikeouts per nine innings across 19 games this season, while allowing a batting average of .274 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.